Deconfined quantum criticality on a triangular Rydberg array

-As an experimentally feasible setup to observe this DQCP, we consider the finite array shown in Fig.~\ref{fig:Fig3}(b), where the six classical configurations at $1/3$ and $2/3$ filling are exactly degenerate in energy in the limit $\Omega = 0$.
+As an experimentally feasible setup to observe this DQCP, we consider the finite array shown in Fig.~\ref{fig:Fig3}(c), where the six classical configurations at $1/3$ and $2/3$ filling are exactly degenerate in energy in the limit $\Omega = 0$.
 We note that similar geometries were realized in Ref.~\cite{Scholl_2021}.
-Remarkably, even for such a small system, we find that an approximately U($1$)-symmetric angular distribution emerges between the $1/3$ and $2/3$ phases [Fig.~\ref{fig:Fig3}(c)], signaling the presence of deconfined quantum criticality.
-In particular, the angular probability distribution $P(\phi)$ and the radial probability distribution $P(\rho)$ agree with the field-theory predictions [Fig.~\ref{fig:Fig3}(d)-(e)] and remain unaffected by the presence of longer-range interaction terms~\cite{SM}.
-The distribution $P(\phi)$ is consistent with a weak potential of the form $V(\phi)=g'_6 \cos{(6\phi)}$, while the distribution $P(\rho)$ is compatible with a simple local effective potential $V_{\rm eff}(\rho) = \mu \rho^2 - \lambda \rho^4$ (with $\rho_0^2 = \mu/2\lambda$), leading to the probability distribution
+Remarkably, even for such a small system, we find that an approximately U($1$)-symmetric angular distribution emerges between the $1/3$ and $2/3$ phases [Fig.~\ref{fig:Fig3}(d)], signaling the presence of deconfined quantum criticality.
+In particular, the angular probability distribution $P(\phi)$ and the radial probability distribution $P(\rho)$ agree with the field-theory predictions [Figs.~\ref{fig:Fig3}(e)-\ref{fig:Fig3}(f)] and remain unaffected by the presence of longer-range interaction terms~\cite{SM}.
+The distribution $P(\phi)$ is consistent with a weak potential of the form $V(\phi)=g'_6 \cos{(6\phi)}$, such that $P(\phi)\propto e^{-V(\phi)}$, while the distribution $P(\rho)$ is compatible with a simple local effective potential $V_{\rm eff}(\rho) = \mu \rho^2 - \lambda \rho^4$, with $\rho_0^2 = \mu/2\lambda$, such that $P(\rho)\propto e^{-V_{\rm eff}(\rho)}$~\cite{SM}.

-where ${\rm Vol.}$ is an effective volume factor~\cite{SM}.
 Scaling up this geometry in one direction would allow for an experimental probe of the critical properties of the quasi-1D ladder depicted in Fig.~\ref{fig:Fig3}(a).
+In particular, the DQCP can be identified through the progressive suppression of oscillations in the angular distribution $P(\phi)$ as the system size is increased in one direction.
 Whether or not the emergent U($1$) symmetry is spontaneously broken in the 2D thermodynamic limit remains an open and interesting question that cannot be definitely answered from our numerics.
 This question could also be addressed experimentally by scaling up this geometry in both directions.